Will Martina Voss-Tecklenburg return as national team coach?

 It is therefore quite possible that Sundhage's successor will already be presented there.
 And if the rumors are to be believed, Martina Voss-Tecklenburg could take over.

 It would be a return for the German.
-She was already coach of the Swiss national team from 2012 to 2018.
-And she was extremely successful: in June 2015, she led Switzerland to the World Cup for the first time in their history.
+She was coach of the Swiss national team from 2012 to 2018.
+And she did so extremely successfully: in June 2015, she led Switzerland to the World Cup for the first time in their history.
 At the beginning of 2018, she was poached by the German women's national team.

 Voss-Tecklenburg was an SRF expert during the European Championship fairytale